 Identification number.
-The first action you should take if you are the personal representative for the decedent is to apply for an employer identification number (EIN) for the estate.
+The first action you should take if you are the personal representative for the decedent is to apply for an EIN for the estate.
 You should apply for this number as soon as possible because you need to enter it on returns, statements, and other documents that you file concerning the estate.
 You also must give the number to payers of interest and dividends and other payers who must file a return concerning the estate.

-You can get an EIN by applying online at www.irs.gov/businesses or by calling 1-800-829-4933.
+You can get an EIN by applying online at www.irs.gov/businesses or by calling 1-800-829-4933, Monday through Friday from 7 a.m. to 10 p.m. (local time).
 You can also apply using Form SS-4, Application for Employer Identification Number.
 Generally, if you apply by mail, it takes about 4 weeks to get your EIN.
 See the form instructions for other ways to apply.

 Payers of interest and dividends report amounts on Forms 1099 using the identification number of the person to whom the account is payable.
 After a decedent's death, the Forms 1099 must reflect the identification number of the estate or beneficiary to whom the amounts are payable.
 As the personal representative handling the estate, you must furnish this identification number to the payer.
 For example, if interest is payable to the estate, the estate's EIN number must be provided to the payer and used to report the interest on Form 1099-INT, Interest Income.
-If the interest is payable to a surviving ioint owner, the survivor's identification number must be provided to the payer and used to report the interest.
+If the interest is payable to a surviving joint owner, the survivor's identification number must be provided to the payer and used to report the interest.